MouseMouse625/Monotony/README.md

 ## Credits

 The mocking text seen at the start of every level was inspired by [The World's Hardest Game](https://en.wikipedia.org/wiki/The_World%27s_Hardest_Game),and the minimalism in both the sound effects and aesthetics was inspired by [OCO](https://oco-game.com/).
+Small parts such as the symlinks and blurs were coded and enhanced by AI, such as [DeepSeek](https://chat.deepseek.com/).

 ## License